ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 author: "Tibo Ulens"
 ---

-Every Zeus member needs to ender the Kelder at some point, so why not give them ample choice for how they should do so.
+Every Zeus member needs to enter the Kelder at some point, so why not give them ample choice for how they should do so.
 Inspired by Niko's addition of a [Zeus-specific mode to Hydra](https://zeus.gent/blog/21-22/zeus_modus_hydra/) which allowed the door to be unlocked using NFC and fueled by the incessant